 You also go global and localize your business!
 Your place in today’s digital world is only established when you are an active participant in the global internet revolution, catering to the needs of the global village.

-Think about the tower of Babel story as a metaphor for an obstacle that nowadays can be easily broken through.
-As soon as you make the first step into the global internet, you will see those language barriers can be broken down.
+Think about the Tower of Babel story as a metaphor for an obstacle that nowadays can be easily broken down.
+As soon as you make the first step into the global internet, you will see those language barriers can be breached.

-If you need help making these first steps, we are here to help.
+If you need help in making the first steps, we are here to help.
 Our Translation Management System can help you plan and organize the localization projects, and our experienced staff can provide useful advice, based on your current needs.
-Let’s talk about your localization strategy and help you grow!
+Let’s talk about your localization strategy, and help you grow!